vrcarpentier/FSND_Linux_Server/README.md

 Now I can login remotely as grader by running
 	• ssh grader@34.205.53.16 -p 2200 -i ~/.ssh/udacity_keypair

+(Below steps are not working to get app up and running)
 # Install and configure Apache to serve a Python mod_wsgi application:
 	• sudo apt-get install apache2
 	• sudo apt-get install python-setuptools libapache2-mod-wsgi